molamk/website/content/post/hackernews-clone-with-graphql-and-prisma.md

 ---
-title: "Hackernews Clone With Graphql and Prisma"
+title: "WIP - Hackernews Clone With Graphql and Prisma)"
 date: 2019-03-05T06:44:15-05:00
-draft: true
+draft: false
 ---

 # Set-up the project